MarioSultan/GroupMaker/docs/7-Automorphisms.md

 \{\varphi:G\to G\mid\varphi\text{ is an automorphism}\}.
 $$

-In GroupMaker, this group can be constructed using:
+In GroupsMath, this group can be constructed using:

 ```python
 G.automorphism_group()